RarelyCharlie/rarelycharlie.github.io/glossary.md

 # DevTeam
 A ~~listener~~ ~~name~~ reserved for use by ~~7 Cups'~~ development team.

+# Disciplined Learner
+10th of the 18 levels in the listener ~~certification~~ program.

 # Discoverer
 9th of the 27 groups of ~~listener~~ ~~levels./level~~